dotnet/roslyn/docs/features/async-streams.md

 In summary, disposal of an async-iterator works based on four design elements:
 - `yield return` (jumps to finally when resuming in dispose mode)
-- `yield break` (enters dispose mode and jumpps to finally)
+- `yield break` (enters dispose mode and jumps to finally)
 - `finally` (after a `finally` we jump to the next one)
 - `DisposeAsync` (enters dispose mode and resumes execution)

 The caller of an async-iterator method should only call `DisposeAsync()` when the method completed or was suspended by a `yield return`.
 `DisposeAsync` sets a flag on the state machine ("dispose mode") and (if the method wasn't completed) resumes the execution from the current state.
 The state machine can resume execution from a given state (even those located within a `try`).
-When the execution is resumed in dispose mode, it jump straight to the relevant `finally`.
+When the execution is resumed in dispose mode, it jumps straight to the relevant `finally`.
 `finally` blocks may involve pauses and resumes, but only for `await` expressions.
-As a result of the restrictions imposed on `yield return` (described above), dispose mode never runs into that statement.
+As a result of the restrictions imposed on `yield return` (described above), dispose mode never runs into a `yield return`.
 Once a `finally` block completes, the execution in dispose mode jumps to the next relevant `finally`, or the end of the method once we reach the top-level.

 Reaching a `yield break` also sets the dispose mode flag and jumps to the next relevant `finally` (or end of the method).
 By the time we return control to the caller (completing the promise as `false` by reaching the end of the method) all disposal was completed, and the state machine is left in finished state.
 So `DisposeAsync()` has no work left to do.

 Looking at disposal from the perspective of a given `finally` block, the code in that block can get executed:
 - by normal execution (ie. after the code in the `try` block),